mgijax/autolittriage/Readme.txt

 	    refs (TR 13187).
 This has caused only a few duplicated refs.
     Spent the better part of a day trying to figure out why the counts were so different.

+    sdGetRawCurGroup.py sdSplitSamples.py- tumor counts are all consistent

+Sep 19, 2019
+    fixed sampleFile2Ref.py to use ClassifiedSample subclasses.